Trump deploys troops to Los Angeles to quell protests against ICE raids

 US police, protesters clash in Los Angeles following immigration raids

+Defense Secretary Pete Hegseth also warned that the Pentagon was prepared to mobilise active-duty troops “if violence continues” in Los Angeles, saying the Marines at nearby Camp Pendleton were “on high alert”.

-California Governor Gavin Newsom, a Democrat, objected to the Republican president’s move, saying in a post on X that it was “purposefully inflammatory and will only escalate tensions”.
+California Governor Gavin Newsom, a Democrat, called the Republican president’s decision “purposefully inflammatory”.

+He posted on X that Trump was deploying the National Guard “not because there is a shortage of law enforcement, but because they want a spectacle”.

+He added, “Don’t give them one.
+Never use violence.
+Speak out peacefully.”

 During Saturday’s protests, federal agents confronted dozens of protesters in the Paramount area of southeast Los Angeles, deploying tear gas on a street strewn with overturned shopping carts, as the crowds called on Immigration and Customs Enforcement (ICE) agents to leave their city.

-Some of the protesters waved the flag of Mexico and had their masks with respiratory masks.
+Some of the protesters waved the flag of Mexico and had their faces covered with respiratory masks.

 The protests followed reports of continued immigration raids near a home improvement shop in the area.

-There had been confrontations in Los Angeles the night before too, when ICE agents raided several locations in the city and arrested at least 44 people on alleged immigration violations.
+There had been confrontations in Los Angeles the night before, too, when ICE agents raided several locations in the city and arrested at least 44 people on alleged immigration violations.

-Following the arrests, protesters gathered in the evening outside a federal detention centre, chanting, “Set them free, let them stay!”
+Following the arrests, protesters gathered outside a federal detention centre, chanting, “Set them free, let them stay!”

 Some held signs with anti-ICE slogans, and some scrawled graffiti on the building.

-Los Angeles Mayor Karen Bass condemned the immigration raids and said they were meant to “sow terror” in the nation’s second-largest city.
+Los Angeles Mayor Karen Bass condemned the immigration raids and said they were meant to “sow terror” in the city, which is one of the most diverse metropolises in the country.

-Trump, in turn, chided Newsom and Bass in a post on his Truth Social platform.
+Trump, in turn, chided Newsom and Bass in a post on his Truth Social platform, issued shortly before he signed the order to deploy the National Guard.

 “If Governor Gavin Newscum, of California, and Mayor Karen Bass, of Los Angeles, can’t do their jobs, which everyone knows they can’t, then the Federal Government will step in and solve the problem, RIOTS & LOOTERS, the way it should be solved!!!” he wrote.